tnwei/msia-covid-api/README.md

 ```

-## Repo utils
+## Data schema changes

-The data schema in source repos are updated as new information arises, which can lead to the API breaking. `generate-data-schema-changelog.py` is used to keep track of data schema updates.
+The data schema in source repos are updated as new information is collected and reported, which can lead to the API breaking.
+For this purpose, changes to the data schema are tracked regularly for in these gists: [case statistics](https://gist.github.com/tnwei/507f582644b9a8c8be167637cea1e2fc) and [vaccination statistics](https://gist.github.com/tnwei/6b1e974ff0fa5463933c94964a831dd0). `generate-data-schema-changelog.py` is used to keep track of data schema updates.
 Example output:

 ``` bash
 $ python generate-data-schema-changelog.py citf